ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Define segments using PowerShell

+> [!IMPORTANT]
+> **Make sure that your segments do not overlap**.
+Each user who will be affected by information barriers should belong to one (and only one) segment.
+No user should belong to two or more segments.
+(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)

 Defining segments does not effect users; it just sets the stage for information barrier policies to be defined and then applied.

-To define an organizational segment, use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the [attribute](information-barriers-attributes.md) you want to use.
+1. Use the **New-OrganizationSegment** cmdlet with the **UserGroupFilter** parameter that corresponds to the [attribute](information-barriers-attributes.md) you want to use.

     Syntax: `New-OrganizationSegment -Name "segmentname" -UserGroupFilter "attribute -eq 'attributevalue'"`

     Example: `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

     In this example, a segment called *HR* is defined using *HR*, a value in the *Department* attribute.
-The "-eq" portion of the cmdlet refers to "equals."
+The **-eq** portion of the cmdlet refers to "equals."
+(Alternately, you can use **-ne** to mean "not equals".
+See [Using "equals" and "not equals" in segment definitions](#using-equals-and-not-equals-in-segment-definitions).)

-Repeat this process for each segment you want to define.

     After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

-> [!IMPORTANT]
-> **Make sure that your segments do not overlap**.
-Each user who will be affected by information barriers should belong to one (and only one) segment.
-No user should belong to two or more segments.
-(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)
+2. Repeat this process for each segment you want to define.

-After you have defined your segments, proceed to define information barrier policies.
+After you have defined your segments, proceed to [define information barrier policies](#part-2-define-information-barrier-policies).

 ### Using "equals" and "not equals" in segment definitions

+In the following example, we are defining a segment such that "Department equals HR."

+Example: `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

-In the first example shown above, we defined a segment such that "Department equals HR."
-That segment included an "equals" parameter.
-You can also define segments using a "not equals" parameter, as shown in the following example:
+Notice that the segment definition includes an "equals" parameter denoted as **-eq**.

+You can also define segments using a "not equals" parameter, denoted as **-ne**, as shown in the following example:

 Syntax: `New-OrganizationSegment -Name "segmentname" -UserGroupFilter "attribute -ne 'attributevalue'"`

 Example: `New-OrganizationSegment -Name "NotSales" -UserGroupFilter "Department -ne 'Sales'"`

-In this example, we defined a segment called NotSales that includes everyone who is not in Sales.
-The "-ne" portion of the cmdlet refers to "not equals."
+In this example, we defined a segment called *NotSales* that includes everyone who is not in *Sales*.
+The **-ne** portion of the cmdlet refers to "not equals."

-In addition, you can define a segment using both "equals" and "not equals" parameters.
+In addition to defining segments using "equals" or "not equals", you can define a segment using both "equals" and "not equals" parameters.

 Example: `New-OrganizationSegment -Name "LocalFTE" -UserGroupFilter "Location -eq 'Local'" and "Position -ne 'Temporary'"`